convex-eth/voting/docs/gauge_voting.md

 Then the weight refresh:

 3. Read `currentBalance = vlCVX.balanceAtEpochOf(epoch, user)`
-4. Compute `userBaseDiff = currentBalance - baseWeight` (how much baseWeight grew)
+4. Compute `userBaseDiff = currentBalance - baseWeight` (how much baseWeight changed)
 5. Update `baseWeight = currentBalance`
 6. Compute delegation delta: `delDelta = delegation.balanceAtEpochOf(user, epoch) - totalDelegationWeight`
 7. `adjustedWeight += delDelta`
 8. `totalDelegationWeight` updated to current delegation balance
-9. **If baseWeight grew AND user has a delegate**: sync delegation and add `-userBaseDiff` as pending on the delegate.
-This ensures when the delegate re-votes, they pick up the extra weight.
+9. **If `userBaseDiff > 0` AND user has a delegate**: sync delegation via `syncAtEpoch` and add `-userBaseDiff` as pending on the delegate.
+This ensures when the delegate re-votes, they pick up the extra weight. **Note:** if the user has expired locks, `syncAtEpoch` will revert — process expired locks first.
 10. Process own pending: `adjustedWeight += pendingWeightAdjustment[proposalId][user]`, clear pending
 11. Compute `newUserWeight = baseWeight + adjustedWeight`
 12. Update `voteTotals`: `voteTotals = voteTotals - oldUserWeight + newUserWeight`